 All things in moderation is the key to feeling happy.
 There is proven research showing that the bacteria in our stomachs has a massive effect on our brain.

 Gut health helps brain health and vice versa.

-When we eat vitamin-rich food, we allow our bodies to thrive.
-Try eating more fresh fruit and vegetables each day.
-But remember....chocolate and chips can be self-care sometimes too!
+When we eat vitaminrich food, we allow our bodies to thrive.
+Try eating more fresh fruit and vegetables each day with your diet - focus on having a good balance of complex carbohydrates, protein and fruit & vegetables.
+But remember.... chocolate and chips can be selfcare sometimes too!
 80% healthy & 20% fun is a good mixture!